MishoK1997/leverx-front/README.md

 matchFulfilled - instead of dispatching a separate "set user" action after login, the lisce listens directly to the API.
 That ensures whenever the signIn mutation succeeds, the global user state is updated automatically.

+Briefly this authSlice is used to manage profile and conditionally display settings page where an admin is allowed to change roles.

+## Custom hook: useFilterEmployee

+It is a core and URL-state driven custom hook that involves basic and advanced search functionality modules.
+It initially determines which mode is active either basic or advanced then accordinglly and conditionally handle it's own initial search terms.
+Apart from this, it sets  our entered values as terms, seters are taileroed to the initial determine functions.
+When we enter a keyword for search it sets the URL and then based on the URL runs approrpiate search algorithm, then returns an updated users array, otherwise it retuns the original array.
+The array and functions also are dessiminated to other child components those are repsesented within a parent component named "Portal".

+## View Context

+This context precludes prop drilling, with this we can provide and manage grid and list view.

 ---